chengafni/praat/README.md

     * Objects window: after the command *Get time of maximum...* in the *Query* menu for Pitch objects.
     * Sound and TextGrid editors: at the bottom of the *Pitch* menu.

-## 4) Hammarberg index
-* Download: plugin_HammarbergIndex.zip
-* Calculate the Hammarberg index of the Ltas object.
-* Hammarberg index (see: Hammarberg et al., 1980) = the difference between the maximum of the LTAS curve in the range 0-2000 Hz and the LTAS curve in the range 2000-5000 Hz.
-* The plugin adds the command *Get Hammarberg index* at the bottom of the *Query* menu for Ltas objects.

-## 5) High-to-Low spectral band energies
+## 7) Spectral emphasis
-* Download: plugin_HL.zip.
+* Download: plugin_SpectralEmphasis.zip
-* Calculate energy ratio between high and low frequency bands (H/L).
+* Calculates the intensity (in dB) contained in the high-frequency band of a sound signal.
+This is accomplished by low-pass filtering the sound signal and calculating the intensity lost in the process (See: Traunmüller and Eriksson, 2000).
+This measure is used in voice quality analysis.
-* The plugin adds the command *Get H/L* after the command *Get band density difference...* in the *Query* menu for Spectrum objects.
+* The plugin adds the command *Get spectral emphasis* to the following menus:

-## 6) Peak-to-average ratio
-* Download: plugin_PA.zip.
-* Calculate Peak-to-Average (P/A) ratio of sound amplitude (see: Hillenbrand et al., 1994).
-* The plugin adds the command *Get peak to average ratio* after the command *Get standard deviation...* in the *Query* menu for Sound objects.
+    * Objects window: at the bottom of the *Query* menu for Sound objects.
+    * Sound and TextGrid editors: at the bottom of the *Spectrum* menu.

-## 7) Complete analysis
+## 8) Complete analysis
 * Download: plugin_CompleteAnalysis.zip
 * An extensive acoustic analysis of Sound objects in the Sound editor (non-annotated sounds) or TextGrid editor (annotated sounds) of Praat.